nf-exphys/nf-exphys.github.io/_pages/about.md

 ---

 Welcome!
 I’m Nick Foreman, a PhD student at [George Washington University](https://www.gwu.edu) in Washington, DC.
-My research interests center around understanding how exercise can mitigate or prevent chronic diseases.
-Current studies include research on exercise interventions for cholesterol and glucose metabolism.
+My research interests center around metabolism and obesity, with a focus on the use of meal challenges to detect and understand underlying metabolic function.
+I also contribute to an ongoing study on exercise intensity and HDL function, as well as prediction of visceral adipose tissue volume from cardiometabolic data.

-Prior to moving to DC, I spent most of my life in Minnesota.
-I have a Masters degree in Kinesiology from the University of Minnesota Twin Cities.
-There, my research focused on endurance performance and exercise testing.
-My thesis examined the effect of exercise domains on heart rate variability (HRV) and endurance performance.
+I have a Masters degree in Kinesiology from the University of Minnesota Twin Cities, where my research focused on endurance performance and exercise testing.
+My thesis examined the effect of exercise intensity on heart rate variability (HRV) and endurance performance.
+I also contributed to reviews on HRV in athletes and signaling pathways in sarcopenia.

-Outside of academia, I love to run!
+Outside of research, I love to run!
 I train with the NOVA running club in Northern Virginia, focusing mostly on 5K/10K races.
-I also offer coaching and consulting services through my business, [Ex Phys Coaching](coaching/).
+I also offer coaching and consulting services through [Ex Phys Coaching](coaching/).
 I live in Washington, DC with my partner Emily and our two gray cats.